Characters: Yu Gi Oh Card Game A-E

 - Gladiator Games: Battlin' Boxer Lead Yoke is wearing a Greek soldier or gladiator outfit and that also might be a reference about how the Greeks had ancient boxing games in the Olympics that they held in the past.
 Which makes sense why Alit had such a card, since he used to be a gladiator when he was a human.

 - Glass Cannon: True to his name, Battlin' Boxer Glassjaw is one.
 He has 2,000 ATK (high, considering he's Level 4) but not only has zero DEF, he's automatically destroyed if he's attacked.
-(However, you then get to Special Summon another Battlin' Boxer from your Graveyard.)
+(However, you then get to add another Battlin' Boxer from your Graveyard to your hand.)

 - Good Old Fisticuffs: As indicated in the name of this Archetype